WVUHPC/2019-Intro-HPC/_episodes/02-shell.md

 Commands in Unix/Linux are very stable with some commands being around for decades now.
 So what your learn will be of good use in the future.
 This exercises pretend to give you a feeling of the different parts of a command.

-Execute the command `cal`, we execute that in our previous episode.
+Execute the command `cal`, we executed that in our previous episode.
 Execute it again like this `cal -y`.
 You should get an output like this:

 ~~~
 [training001@srih0001 ~]$ cal -y